-The Mirror Gym All Over Your Instagram Is An Introvert's Dream
+We Tried The $1,495 Workout Mirror That's On Sale This Weekend

-Imagine that you roll up early to your favorite dance cardio class only to find that the place is packed.
+Rember how you'd roll up early to your favorite dance cardio class only to find that the place is packed.
 You scurry to the back corner, because it's the only place where you can actually see yourself in the mirror.
 When class starts, some jerk stands right in front of you, ruining your view.
 You want to go home, but you've already paid the $34 for the class, so you spend the rest of the hour bitterly bouncing to the music.

-Now imagine that you never had to leave home in the first place, and could take the same class in front of your own personal mirror, away from all human beings.
-Nice, right?
-Well, that's just what Mirror, the new interactive home gym, can do — for a cool $1,495, plus $39 a month for a subscription to the classes.

 Advertisement

+Now it's easier to imagine an engaging workout class where you never had to leave home in the first place, and could take the same class in front of your own personal mirror.
+And that's just what Mirror, the interactive home gym, can do — for a cool $1,495, plus $429 a month for a subscription to the classes.

-Mirror sounds like something that Cher Horowitz would dream up if she were around in 2018 and into boutique fitness.
+Mirror sounds like something that Cher Horowitz would dream up if she were into boutique fitness.
 The device is all over fitness influencers' Instagram pages, like Hannah Bronfman and Sara and Erin Foster, and is even on some New York City subway ads.
 To figure out how it works and whether it's worth it, I demoed the Mirror at their headquarters in Manhattan.

 The Mirror looks like any nice full-length mirror you'd have at home, but it has a practically invisible built-in screen.
 When it's turned on, you can still see your reflection, but it feels like the trainer is projected right in front of you.
-Using the corresponding smartphone app, you can choose from one of the thousand on-demand classes to try, or take one of the 50 weekly classes in real time with other Mirror users.
+Using the corresponding smartphone app, you can choose from one of the thousand on-demand classes to try, or take one of the 50+ fitness classes in real-time with other Mirror users.
 There's a wide array of workouts available, including cardio, strength, boxing, barre, Pilates, yoga, stretch, pre and postnatal, and cardio dance.
-The classes last between 15 and 60 minutes long, and in 2019 they'll be rolling out one-on-one personal training that utilizes a built-in camera at the top of the mirror.
+The classes last between 5 and 60 minutes long, and they'll be rolling out one-on-one personal training that utilizes a built-in camera at the top of the mirror.

 “